 A writerly subject.
-Lover of ideas, politics, and social justice.
+Lover of ideas, politics, social justice, and yoga.
 Schooled during second-wave feminism.
 Enlivened by my splendid daughter’s insights and energy.
 Retired after 32+ years as university professor into the creative splendour of time.

 While writing my dissertation during the 1980s, I worked on Sounding Differences, my collection of interviews with Canadian women writers.
 I called them “oral essays” to indicate the way this generative exploration project worked to empower a chorus of voices – a notion .
 While infused with differentiated power relations, the collectivity of women I interviewed revised the canon beyond the distinguished female triumvirate of Margaret (Atwood), Margaret (Laurence) and Alice (Munroe).